openstax/adaptarr-server/doc/api/processes.md

 remain unchanged.
 This endpoint is only available in elevated sessions with the [`editing-process:edit`](../#p-editing-process-edit) permission.

-### `GET /api/v1/processes/versions/:version/:id/steps`
+### `GET /api/v1/processes/:id/versions/:version/:id/steps`

-Return list of all steps in the newest version of a process, as a JSON array of objects of the [`Step`](#step) model.
+Return list of all steps in a particular version of a process, as a JSON array of objects of the [`Step`](#step) model.

-### `GET /api/v1/processes/versions/:version/:id/steps/:step`
+### `GET /api/v1/processes/:id/versions/:version/:id/steps/:step`

-Return detailed information about a particular step in the newset version of a process, as a JSON object of the [`Step`](#step) model.
+Return detailed information about a particular step in the a version of a process, as a JSON object of the [`Step`](#step) model.

-### `PUT /api/v1/processes/versions/:version/:id/steps/:step`
+### `PUT /api/v1/processes/:id/versions/:version/:id/steps/:step`

-Modify a step in the newest version of a process.
+Modify a step in a particular version of a process.
 Accepts a JSON object with following properties:

 ```